llamashoes/logspout/README.md

 # logspout

+Forked from gliderlabs/logspout: I wanted to change the way tags were sent as well as the containers hostname.
+This works better in a kubernetes environment.

 > Docker Hub automated builds for `gliderlabs/logspout:latest` and `progrium/logspout:latest` are now pointing to the `release` branch.
 For `master`, use `gliderlabs/logspout:master`.
 Individual versions are also available as saved images in [releases](https://github.com/gliderlabs/logspout/releases).

 Logspout is a log router for Docker containers that runs inside Docker.
 It attaches to all containers on a host, then routes their logs wherever you want.
 It also has an extensible module system.